kubedb/docs/docs/guides/etcd/concepts/etcd.md

 ### spec.deletionPolicy

-`deletionPolicy` gives flexibility whether to `nullify`(reject) the delete operation of the `Etcd` crd or which resources KubeDB should keep or delete when you delete the `Etcd` crd.
+`deletionPolicy` controls whether KubeDB rejects deletion of the `Etcd` CRD and which resources it keeps or deletes when you do delete it.
 KubeDB provides the following four deletion policies:

 - DoNotTerminate
 - Halt